 Second, flexibility helps in terms of dates and timeframes.
 The house sitter profile everyone appears to be looking for is a professional, single person, or couple that has flexibility with travel dates.
 As we are traveling with kids, and it is a bit of a harder sell, flexibility has been key to our success.

 Third, a responsible online presence helps immensely.
 While many of the house-sitting sites have important profile sections, most of the assignments we have been offered have come from our blog.
 People like to see who we are and it gives credibility to our family travels.
 Many homeowners have told us that our social media presence and/or blog have been the reason we were chosen.
 Although this is true, we now find many of our opportunities through word of mouth.
 Last week we were offered two opportunities in Tasmania and one homeowner asked if we could drive his RV across Australia!
 Once a positive reputation has been established, you will have more opportunities than you can handle coming your way!

 Develop Lifelong Relationships

-From remote locations in the Southern Hemisphere to glittering cities in Europe, to our own back yard, we are forever changed by this simple yet transformational opportunity.
-Each place we spend time, we leave a part of ourselves.
+From remote locations in the Southern Hemisphere to glittering cities in Europe, to our own backyard, we are forever changed by this simple yet transformational opportunity.
+In each place we spend time, we leave a part of ourselves.
 When we establish real relationships with people, roots take hold naturally and in the most unforeseen places.
-Our roots are far-reaching, casting a global canopy that will give our family independence and infinite hearths in which to return to when a homecoming seems imminent or inspired.
+Our roots are far-reaching, casting a global canopy that will give our family independence and infinite hearths to which to return when a homecoming seems imminent or inspired.

-As the sun dropped over the Tasman Sea, we walked back to the farm where we are currently house sitting.
-Our path illuminated by Sirius and Canis Major, new stellar points of reference in a once foreign sky, on a journey enriched by the opportunity to literally “walk in someone else’s shoes.”
+As the sun dropped over the Tasman Sea, we walked back to the farm where we are currently house-sitting.
+Our path was illuminated by Sirius and Canis Major, new stellar points of reference in a once foreign sky, on a journey enriched by the opportunity to literally “walk in someone else’s shoes.”